 Power supply functionality

-When examining power supply functionality in plasma cutting systems, you’ll find it essential for converting AC line voltage into a high DC voltage, typically ranging from about 200 to 400 VDC, to create the necessary plasma arc.
+When examining power supply functionality in plasma cutting systems, you will find it essential for converting AC line voltage into high DC voltage.
+This typically ranges from about 200 to 400 VDC to create the necessary plasma arc.

-This high voltage is vital for generating the arc that will interact with the plasma gas, ensuring consistent cutting quality.
-In many conventional systems, shop air is used as the plasma gas, whereas precision setups may require multiple gases for enhanced results.
+This high voltage is vital for generating the arc that will interact with the plasma gas.
+It ensures consistent cutting quality.
+In many conventional systems, shop air is used as the plasma gas.
+Precision setups may require multiple gases for enhanced results.

 Key points to remember include:

-1. Voltage conversion: AC to high DC voltage.
+- Voltage conversion: AC transforms to high DC voltage.

-4. Cutting efficiency: Closely tied to current density and correct settings for material and thickness.
+- Cutting efficiency: This is closely tied to current density and correct settings for material and thickness.

-Many manufacturers publish detailed cut charts to help you match current, gas, and speed to each material and thickness.
+Many manufacturers publish detailed cut charts.
+These help you match current, gas, and speed to each specific material and thickness.

 Torch design essentials